Victims of Crime Policy

 - a decision to commence a prosecution (and the charges laid);

 - a decision not to commence a prosecution;

 - the date and place of hearing of any charges laid;

 - the outcome of proceedings, including appeal proceedings.

 - However, where there are a large number of victims such as, for example, victims who have suffered financial loss as a result of a large-scale fraud, it may not be appropriate or practical to seek the views of the individual victims.

 - Victims should be advised about the prosecution process, that is, the various stages in a matter being heard before a court.
 Where a victim may be required to give evidence, any inconvenience to the victim should be minimised, as far as possible.
 Victims should also be advised in relation to their role as a witness.

-- The Prosecution Policy of the Commonwealth provides for the views of any victims where those views are available, and where it is appropriate, to be considered and taken into account when deciding whether it is in the public interest to:
+- The Prosecution Policy of the Commonwealth requires the views of any victims, where those views are available, and where it is appropriate, to be considered and taken into account when deciding whether it is in the public interest to:

 - discontinue a prosecution;

 - decline to proceed with a prosecution after a committal.